Germany Climate & Weather

 Germany Climate and Weather

 The best time to visit Germany really depends on what you are planning to see and do in the country: each season has its own advantages and charms.
-The peak tourist season is summer, when things are a bit more expensive.
+The peak tourist season is summer, when things are a bit more expensive and crowded.

 Become our Germany Travel Expert